avargasv/ContribsGH3-Z-T/Post_ZIO-HTTP.md

 ZIO HTTP inherits from ZIO the power and simplicity of the functional programming paradigm and from Netty the high throughput of an asynchronous, event-driven network application framework.
-It is a library in continuous evolution that, among its impressive recent improvements, has been provided with an Endpoints API for the high-level definition of endpoints that further simplifies the development of REST servers.
+It is a library in continuous evolution that, among its impressive recent improvements, has been provided with the Endpoints API, used for the high-level definition of endpoints, that further simplifies the development of REST servers.

 This article discusses the ZIO HTTP implementation of the GitHub-based REST API just defined, explaining the basics of ZIO HTTP and the use of its Endpoints API for the high-level definition of the corresponding endpoint.